 - name and signature of the driver;

 - registration numbers of the vehicle and the trailer;

 - nature of the cargo;

 - date of transportation.

-- 1.4 If any of the three previous cargoes jeopardises the GM-free status of the Donau Soja produce or jeopardises the food or feed safety, a certificate that the container or vehicle was appropriately cleaned after transportation needs to be provided.
-The certificate of cleaning shall include the following points:
+- 1.4 If any of the three previous cargoes jeopardises the GM-free status of the Donau Soja produce or jeopardises the food or feed safety, a certificate that the container or vehicle was appropriately cleaned after transportation needs to be provided.1 The certificate of cleaning shall include the following points:

-$^{^{1}}$ E.g. raw materials, food and feed subject to GM labelling as a previous cargo, e.g. soya bean meal or maize
+1 E.g. raw materials, food and feed subject to GM labelling as a previous cargo, e.g. soya bean meal or maize

 - name and signature of the person who did the cleaning; - date and time (from ... to ...) of cleaning; - cleaning measures; - place of cleaning. - 1.5 The carrier shall document all transportation of Donau Soja produce.
-The documentation shall include the following points: - company commissioning the transportation, name and address; - place of loading and unloading, company, address; - quantity; - corresponding lot certificates. - 1.6 If a transportation is carried out by the respective Donau Soja certified company itself, this company shall comply with all requirements concerning the transportation and shall document this compliance. - 1.7 If a non Donau Soja certified company is commissioned to carry out the transportation, the company commissioning the transportation shall be responsible for compliance with all requirements concerning the transportation.
-The company commissioning the transportation shall monitor and document compliance with these requirements on their own.
-If this is not possible, this company has to document in writing that these tasks are assumed by the carrier. - 1.8 If Donau Soja certified products are temporarily stored at transshipment terminals or port facilities, operated by a non Donau Soja certified company, the company commissioning the transport shall ensure that no contamination and/or mixing of Donau Soja soya with soya of other qualities occurs during storage.
-Inspections of transshipment terminals or port facilities shall be conducted by a certification body recognised by Donau Soja Organisation. - 1.9.
+The documentation shall include the following points: - company commissioning the transportation, name and address; - place of loading and unloading, company, address; - quantity; - corresponding lot/traceability certificates. - 1.6 If a transportation is carried out by the respective Donau Soja certified company itself, this company shall comply with all requirements concerning the transportation and shall document this compliance. - 1.7 If a non Donau Soja certified company is commissioned to carry out the transportation, the Donau Soja certified company commissioning the transportation shall be responsible for compliance with all requirements concerning the transportation.
+The Donau Soja certified company commissioning the transportation shall monitor and document compliance with these requirements on their own.
+If this is not possible, this company has to document in writing that these tasks are assumed by the carrier. - 1.8 If Donau Soja certified products are temporarily stored at transshipment terminals or port facilities operated by a non-Donau Soja certified company, the Donau Soja certified company commissioning the transportation shall ensure that no contamination and/or mixing of Donau Soja soya with soya of other qualities occurs during storage and that the corresponding Donau Soja Subcontracting Agreement is signed.
+Inspections of transshipment terminals and port facilities shall be conducted by a certification body recognised by Donau Soja Organisation. - 1.9.
 If Donau Soja certified products are loaded directly onto a ship at transshipment terminals or port facilities, operated by a non Donau Soja certified company, a retained sample of each hold/ container in the ship shall be taken by a certification body recognised by Donau Soja Organisation; this sample shall be stored for at least one year safely and without influencing its quality, ensuring traceability.